shiva2492/Refiler_Task/README.md

 # Flask Based Web Application
-Small flask based web application for resturant management This application will create a Restaurant database and the schema for it, providing a web based interface to make entries to the database created before.
+Small flask based web application for restaurant management This application will create a Restaurant database and the schema for it, providing a web based interface to make entries to the database created before.